Juke34/fix-anaconda-licensing-issues/docs/en/pages/conda-check.md

-# Check you conda installation
+# Check your conda installation

 Here we show how to check your conda distribution to avoid any licensing issue.